 It has been two weeks since iOS 16 rolled out but the issue has not been fixed just yet.
 Initially, it was thought that the haptic keyboard was causing the battery drain and Apple even recommended switching off the iOS 16 feature in Settings.
 But that has not seemed to resolve the issue.
 Even a recent iOS 16.0.2 update that fixed the camera-shake glitch on the iPhone 14 and the copy/paste bug did not address the battery drain problem.

-There is no fix for the issue just yet.
-Hopefully Apple rolls out a new iOS 16.0.3 update although we have not seen signs of that so far.
+There is no fix for the issue just yet. iOS 16.0.3 is out now but there is no official word on battery drain.
 The only fix in sight right now could be the iOS 16.1 update that might launch in October and is currently in beta, but that also currently doesn't mention a battery life fix.

 We will keep updating this page with other bugs or fixes that get rolled out to the new iPhones, so stay tuned.